 “Creative people—who often are the decision-makers—tend to get lost in the technology,” our Petco Emissary said, “but they really understand stories.
 Providing a story that can bring to life the capabilities that you have and the solutions that you’ve come up with—those kinds of things add a lot.”

-By investing heavily in the relationship up front, you’ll be better positioned for success as a partner later on.
+By investing heavily in finding challenges facing buyer supplier relationship up front, you’ll be better positioned for success as a partner later on.
 And by staying engaged with your decision-maker even after the sale is complete, you can set the table for further growth through referrals to other clients or divisions of the same company.

 Enterprise sales isn’t Tinder, so don’t treat your prospects like short-term flings.
 Building relationships is key to long-term success, and that begins with communicating value and establishing trust based on common goals.
 To be successful, enterprise sellers need to tell great stories and strategically craft their messaging and outreach.
 Above all, it’s imperative to think long-term, because none of this is going to happen overnight.